ryansonshine/cz-cli/README.md

-# Commitizen CLI Fork without Security Vulnerabilities
+# Commitizen CLI with Security Updates

 A fork of [commitzen/cz-cli][0] with dependency versions specified with an `^`.